Chiswick: In the arts

-The novel Vanity Fair (1847/8) by William Makepeace Thackeray opens at Miss Pinkerton's Academy for Young Ladies in Chiswick Mall.
-Louis N. Parker's play Pomander Walk (1910) has the imagined setting of "a retired crescent of five very small, old-fashioned houses near Chiswick, on the river-bank. ...
+The 1847/8 novel Vanity Fair by William Makepeace Thackeray opens at Miss Pinkerton's Academy for Young Ladies in Chiswick Mall.
+Louis N. Parker's 1910 play Pomander Walk has the imagined setting of "a retired crescent of five very small, old-fashioned houses near Chiswick, on the river-bank. ...
 They are exactly alike: miniature copies of Queen Anne mansions".
-Ford Madox Ford's Parade's End tetralogy (1924/28) contains many scenes set in Chiswick, where the Wannop family resides.
+Ford Madox Ford's 1924/28 Parade's End tetralogy contains many scenes set in Chiswick, where the Wannop family resides.
 The BBC adaptation of the literary work featured filming on Bedford Park's Woodstock Road.

 Basil Dearden's 1961 suspense film Victim, starring Dirk Bogarde as the barrister Melville Farr, was set in Chiswick, and many of its scenes were filmed on Chiswick Mall, where Farr lived.
-On 20 May 1966 the Beatles filmed two of their earliest promotional films for the songs "Paperback Writer" and Rain in the grounds of Chiswick House.
+In April 1965 the Beatles film Help used the City Barge pub on the Thames as a backdrop and on 20 May 1966 the band filmed two of their earliest promotional films for the songs "Paperback Writer" and "Rain" in the grounds of Chiswick House.
+The 1991 official video of the Paul Young and Zucchero duet, Senza una donna was filmed in a church hall in Chiswick.
 The BBC sitcom My Family was set in Chiswick; it ran from 2000 to 2011.